halfsail/fiz/about.md

 #### Can you remove me from your list

 Of course.
 If someone has nominated you but you rather not be on the list.
 Just send us an [email]({{site.baseurl}}/contact.html) or DM us at [{{ site.instagram }}](https://www.instagram.com/{{site.instagram}}) on Instagram and you will be removed immediately.

+#### Did people actually ask you these questions?
+Or are you, Like...
+Just coming up with these questions yourself?

+Uh...Ummm...
+No. Tons of people asked me these questions.
+Like all the time.
+I swear.